neshkoli/MMM-IsraelNews/README.md

   module: 'MMM-IsraelNews',
   position: 'top_bar', // Position where the module will be displayed
   config: {
-    numLines: 10,        // Number of lines to display (default: 10)
     scrollSpeed: 200,    // Scroll speed in milliseconds (default: 200)
     updateInterval: 600, // Update interval in seconds (default: 600 = 10 minutes)
     urls: [              // Array of RSS feed URLs